mcvollberg/github.io/_pages/research.md

 Dashti, D., & **Vollberg, M.C.**  (in preparation). .

-Marks, J., & **Vollberg, M.C.**  Mapping the psychophysics of affect in Large Language Models (in preparation).
+Marks, J., & **Vollberg, M.C.**  (in preparation).
+Mapping the psychophysics of affect in Large Language Models .

 Dashti, D., & Hare, T.A., & **Vollberg, M.C.**  (submitted).
 People form and use inferences based purely on others’ simple affective responses to outcomes.

-**Vollberg, M.C.**, & Gross, J. Selfish and prosocial individuals both distort their actions' impact, but selfish distortions can be more contagious.
+**Vollberg, M.C.**, & Gross, J. (under revision).
+Selfish and prosocial individuals both distort their actions' impact, but selfish distortions can be more contagious.
-*Under revision.*

 **Vollberg, M.C.**, O'Connor, B.B., Vuilleumier, P., Sander, D., & Cikara, M.
 Place-related representations in setting the stage for empathy. *Cognition, 266,* 106327.